freddiehaddad/fast-track-to-rust/src/scoped_threads.md

 # Scoped Threads

-In the previous section, we examined the `spawn` method in the `thread` module and discussed how it cannot borrow non-`'static` data because the compiler cannot ensure that all threads will be joined before the lifetimes of any borrowed values end.
-To overcome this limitation, the thread module also provides the [`scope` function], which utilizes [`Scope`].
-Together, they allow for the borrowing of non-`'static` data by ensuring that all spawned threads within the scope are automatically joined before the function in which they were created returns, unless they have been manually joined.
+In the previous section, we explored the `spawn` method in the `thread` module and noted its limitation: it cannot borrow non-`'static` data because the compiler cannot guarantee that all threads will be joined before the lifetimes of any borrowed values expire.
+To address this issue, the `thread` module also offers the [`scope` function], which works in conjunction with [`Scope`].
+This combination allows for borrowing non-`'static` data by ensuring that all spawned threads within the scope are automatically joined before the function in which they were created returns, unless they were manually joined earlier.

 ## The `scope` Function